 In the .NET Framework using reflection was always a bit cool when you needed it to solve a problem.
 Of course you have the performance penalty in mind when using it.
 Querying objects at runtime and even call properties and execute methods on that object, that’s awesome!
 But what about having an interface that answers those queries?

 Equifax is a consumer credit reporting agency and last week it got hacked.
 Now the information of 143 milion US citizens, about 45% of the population, has been compromised by hackers.
 The hackers got access to names, birth dates, addresses but also social sercurity numbers and in some cases drivers license numbers.
-This is a really big thing!
-It got me thinking and I just had to write about it.

 Many years ago, I studied the art of picking locks.
 Not to do anything illegal, but just to learn about locks and how they work.
 Most importantly, open locks in a non-destructive way the manufacturer certainly did not intend to open.
 I bought a lock picking set and a practice lock.
 Over the years I collected some other locks, formerly used in real life.
 I finally got a chance to show off my skills.